19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 [28/2008 wef 31/10/2008]

-(6) Where the Government has reimbursed an employer under section 10, 10A, 12A, 12AD, 12C, 12CA, 12G, 12J, 12K or 12KB for any payment made by the employer to his employee, and the employer recovers the same payment or any part thereof directly from his employee under subsection (1)(a) or (3)(a), as the case may be —
+(6) Where the Government has reimbursed an employer under section 10, 12AD, 12C, 12CA, 12G or 12J or the repealed section 10A, 12A, 12K or 12KB for any payment made by the employer to his employee, and the employer recovers the same payment or any part thereof directly from his employee under subsection (1)(a) or (3)(a), as the case may be —

 (a) the employer shall refund to the Government the amount of the payment or part thereof recovered from his employee within one month from the later of the following dates: